-The large animal pathology service is able to perform necropsies on a wide variety of mammals including:
+New Bolton Center's Mammalian Pathology Service is able to perform autopsies on a wide variety of species, including:

-In addition to necropsies, the educated and experienced staff examine surgical biopsies and field necropsy material.
+In addition to autopsies, the educated and experienced staff examine surgical biopsies and In addition to autopsies, the educated and experienced staff examine surgical biopsies and materials from postmortem exams performed by veterinarians in the field (“field posts”).
 The laboratory is also equipped to accept endometrial biopsies for evaluation.
 Tissues should be placed in 10% buffered formalin and submitted in containers and mailers specifically intended for formalin fixed specimens.

 Immunohistochemistry (IHC) is the process of detecting antigens in cells by binding a labeled antibody to the antigen.
-This technique enables the identification of viruses, bacteria, and protozoa within the tissues of an animal.
-The large animal pathology service can perform IHC on over 30 different infectious agents including:
+This technique enables the identification of more than 30 infectious agents, including viruses, bacteria, and protozoa within the tissues of an animal.

 - Avian influenza